Learning Optimal Distributionally Robust Stochastic Control in Continuous State Spaces: Abstract

 \section{Abstract}

-We explore the control of stochastic systems with potentially continuous state and action spaces, characterized by the state dynamics $X_{t+1} = f(X_t, A_t, W_t)$.
-Here, $X$, $A$, and $W$ represent the state, action, and exogenous random noise processes, respectively, with $f$ denoting a known function that describes state transitions.
-Traditionally, the noise process $\set{W_t, t \geq 0}$ is assumed to be independent and identically distributed, with a distribution that is either fully known or can be consistently estimated.
-However, the occurrence of distributional shifts, typical in engineering settings, necessitates the consideration of the robustness of the policy.
-This paper introduces a distributionally robust stochastic control paradigm that accommodates possibly adaptive adversarial perturbation to the noise distribution within a prescribed ambiguity set.
-We examine two adversary models: current-action-aware and current-action-unaware, leading to different dynamic programming equations.
-Furthermore, we characterize the optimal finite sample minimax rates for achieving uniform learning of the robust value function across continuum states under both adversary types, considering ambiguity sets defined by $f_k$-divergence and Wasserstein distance.
-Finally, we demonstrate the applicability of our framework across various real-world settings.
+We study data-driven learning of robust stochastic control for infinite-horizon systems with potentially continuous state and action spaces.
+In many managerial settings--supply chains, finance, manufacturing, services, and dynamic games--the state-transition mechanism is determined by system design, while available data capture the distributional properties of the stochastic inputs from the environment.
+For modeling and computational tractability, a decision maker often adopts a Markov control model with i.i.d. environment inputs, which can render learned policies fragile to internal dependence or external perturbations.
+We introduce a distributionally robust stochastic control paradigm that promotes policy reliability by introducing adaptive adversarial perturbations to the environment input, while preserving the modeling, statistical, and computational tractability of the Markovian formulation.
+From a modeling perspective, we examine two adversary models--current-action-aware and current-action-unaware--leading to distinct dynamic behaviors and robust optimal policies.
+From a statistical learning perspective, we characterize optimal finite-sample minimax rates for uniform learning of the robust value function across a continuum of states under ambiguity sets defined by the $f_k$-divergence and Wasserstein distance.
+To efficiently compute the optimal robust policies, we further propose algorithms inspired by deep reinforcement learning methodologies.
+Finally, we demonstrate the applicability of the framework to real managerial problems.